simeononsecurity/simeononsecurity.ch/content/articles/mastering-least-privilege-access-control-linux/index.en.md

 ### Resolving Permission Conflicts

 Permission conflicts can occur when users have conflicting access rights due to hierarchical file and directory structures.
 Identify and resolve such conflicts by carefully reviewing permissions and access control configurations.
-Implement **role-based access control mechanisms** to streamline permissions and prevent conflicts.
+Implement **role-based access control mechanisms** to simplify permissions and prevent conflicts.

 ### Handling User Access Issues

-Users may encounter access issues when their privileges are not configured correctly.
+Users may encounter access issues when their privileges aren't configured correctly.
 Address user access issues promptly by reviewing user accounts, group memberships, and permissions.
 Keep an open line of communication with users to understand their needs and promptly resolve any access-related problems they encounter.